apache/mesos/docs/configuration.md

       --enable-debug
     </td>
     <td>
-      enable debugging.
-If CFLAGS/CXXFLAGS are set, this option won't change them default: no
+      Whether debugging is enabled.
+If CFLAGS/CXXFLAGS are set, this option won't change them. [default=no]
     </td>
   </tr>
   <tr>